Why is my internet slow? 7 common connection issues and how to fix them

 Close apps or browser tabs you’re not using

-2. No Internet Connection
+2. No internet connection

-Not being able to connect to the internet at all means you can't do anything online – no browsing, no streaming, no messaging.
+Not being able to connect to the internet means you can't do anything online – no browsing, no streaming, no messaging.
 This can happen for several reasons: your modem or router might not be working properly, cables could be loose, or there may be a service outage from your internet provider.
 Sometimes the problem is with just one device, but other times your entire home might be disconnected.

 Solution: